Best and worst U.S. domiciles for American expats

 Florida vs South Dakota domicile

-Based on our experience and research, Florida and South Dakota are the best states for expats due to their straightforward residency requirements and zero-state income tax policies.
+Based on our experience and research, Florida and South Dakota are the best states for expats, because of their straightforward residency requirements and zero-state income tax policies.

 #1 Florida